SirToadstool/JSChess/README.md

-## Chess
+## Chess [WIP]
-- [WIP]: Chess game written using HTML, CSS, and Javascript
+- Chess game written using HTML, CSS, and Javascript